arskom/spyne/doc/source/comparison.rst

 * Does not have a Soap client.
     In fact, Ladon is pure server-side software - the whole idea of supporting a standard protocol like SOAP is that clients are already out there.
-* Rpclib uses own classes for denoting types, whereas ladon uses Python callables.
-This lets ladon api to be simpler, but gives the rpclib api the power to have declarative restrictions on input types.
+* Spyne uses own classes for denoting types, whereas ladon uses Python callables.
+This lets ladon api to be simpler, but gives the spyne api the power to have declarative restrictions on input types.
 * Does not test against ws-i.org deliverables for testing soap compatibility.
 * Does not support parsing and/or modifying protocol & transport headers.